couchrishi/maya/frontend_prd.md

-# Product Requirements Document: Maya AI Frontend (V2)
+# Product Requirements Document: Maya AI Frontend (V3 - Comprehensive)

 ## 1. Overview

-This document outlines the product requirements for the frontend of the Maya AI game creation platform.
+This document outlines the comprehensive product requirements for the frontend of the Maya AI game creation platform.
 The frontend is a web-based interface that allows users to interact with the Maya AI to generate, preview, and iterate on browser-based games.
 The user experience must be highly dynamic and responsive, providing real-time feedback of the AI's thought process and actions, all within a distinct cyberpunk aesthetic.

 ## 2. User Flow